Off Plan Property Mortgage or Post-Handover Payment Plan: Which One is Better?

-Off Plan Mortgage Dubai
+Off Plan Property Mortgage

 Banks in Dubai allows expats buyers to finance a property with a minimum down payment of 20% on property valued at AED 5 million and 30% on property valued over AED 5 million.
 Off-plan will be at 50%.